jasmineMLewis/Angular-Training-Courses-Projects/Angular-Complete-Guide/study-notes/module-1-6/module-2-angular-essentials.md

 1. Typescript Advantages
 2. Component
 3. Input Decorator
+4. Signal
-4. Output Decorator
+5. Output Decorator
-5. String Interpolation
+6. String Interpolation
-6. Property Binding
+7. Property Binding
-7. Type Alias
+8. Type Alias
-8. Interface
+9. Interface
-9. For Loop
+10. For Loop
-10. If/Else
+11. If/Else
-11. Structural Directives
+12. Structural Directives
+13. Two Way Binding
+14. Ng Content
+15. Pipes
+16. Service
+17. Dependency Injection

 # Typescript Advantages
 Typescript enforces strong and static typing.
 You have to be clear about which value goes where.